NAME

 series(\@tasks, \&final_cb, [$unsafe])

-To cancel the series and skip all subsequent tasks, pass a true value to the done callback:
+Run tasks sequentially; each task starts only after the previous calls its done.
+To cancel the series and skip remaining tasks, pass a true value to done:

 series([